Frequently Asked Questions (FAQs) - Business in the Community

 Want to know even more?
 Complete our short contact us form and a team member will be in touch.

-Business in the Community is the UK’s largest and most influential responsible business network dedicated to building a fairer and greener world together, supported by His Majesty The King for over 40 years.
-We inspire, engage and challenge purposeful leaders to take practical action to mobilise their collective strength as a force for good in society by:
+Business in the Community is the King’s Responsible Business Network, the UK’s largest and most influential responsible business network dedicated to building a fairer and greener world together.
+We inspire, engage, and challenge leaders to take practical action to mobilise their collective strength as a force for good in society.

 Our specialist advisers support individual businesses by delivering targeted interventions, training and strategic change programmes, sharing best practice and frameworks for action.